-This survey covers several unrelated topics.
-Some of these questions may apply to you more than others and some you may have answered recently.
-As always, we appreciate your answers, which ensure we have the most recent information.
+This survey covers several different topics: food security, your feedback on health screening policies, and how things have been going for you recently.
+Some of these questions may apply to you more than others - we appreciate your answers, which ensure we have the most recent information.